Meet our Team

 Welcome to Creative Connections OT.

-We are Beth and Alex, parents and neuro-affirming paediatric occupational therapists with a passion to promote confidence, independence, and authentic connection in the children we work with.
+We are a passionate team of neuroaffirming paediatric occupational therapists with a passion to promote confidence, independence, and authentic connection in the children we work with.

 Our therapy approach aims to empower our clients to embrace their strengths and discover their authentic selves.